Case File nº221: Kabukicho

-Case File nº221: Kabukicho (歌舞伎町シャーロック, Kabukichō Shaarokku) is an original anime television series produced by Production I.G which premiered on October 11, 2019 on the Animeism programming block.
+Case File nº221: Kabukicho (歌舞伎町シャーロック, Kabukichō Shaarokku) is an original Japanese anime television series produced by Production I.G.
+Most of the characters are based on Arthur Conan Doyle's Sherlock Holmes series.
+It aired on the Animeism programming block from October 2019 to March 2020.

 Story

 Taking place in modern times in and around Kabukicho in a re-imagining of Sherlock Holmes, a team of detectives are solving a string of serial murders committed by Jack the Ripper.

 Cases hounding Kabukicho and its residents are brokered by Mrs. Hudson through Pipe Cat, an underground bar, where the detectives meet to accept the cases that interest them.